 Our English Lead for 2024-25 is:

-To support the teaching of phonics and early reading at St. Michael's CofE First School, we use the DfE validated systematic synthetic phonics programme Read Write Inc.
+g of phonics and early reading at St. Michael's CofE First School, we use the DfE validated systematic synthetic phonics programme Read Write Inc.

 Read Write Inc. Phonics is a whole-school approach to teaching literacy for 4 to 9-year olds that creates fluent readers, confident speakers and willing writers.
 It integrates phonics with comprehension, writing, grammar, spelling and handwriting using engaging partner work and drama.